Baby Cakes Blackberry

 AvailabilityAdd to Favorites

-Baby Cakes is a dwarf and thornless blackberry plant.
+Baby Cakes is a dwarf and thornless blackberry plant that presents a fireworks-like display of large, juicy berries in the summer!
 Its compact habit makes it perfect for patio pots.
-In summer, large berries present in firework-like displays of fruit.
-In most regions, this blackberry will produce twice in one season!
+In most regions, this blackberry will produce twice in one season.
+Produces on second-year canes.
+Deciduous.

-- OverviewLight Needs:Full sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Upright, rounded growth to 3 to 4 ft. tall and wide.
+- OverviewLight Needs:Full sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Upright, rounded growth; reaches 3 to 4 ft. tall and wide.

-- DetailBotanical Pronunciation:ROO-busPlant type:ShrubDeciduous/evergreen:DeciduousGrowth habit:RoundGrowth rate:ModerateAverage landscape size:Upright, rounded growth to 3 to 4 ft. tall and wide.Foliage color:GreenBlooms:Spring flowers, followed by midsummer fruit.Flower color:WhitePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Companion PlantsRosemary (Rosmarinus); Yarrow (Achillea); Salvia (Salvia); Lavender (Lavandula); Russian Sage (Perovskia)
+- DetailBotanical Pronunciation:ROO-busPlant type:ShrubDeciduous/evergreen:DeciduousGrowth habit:RoundGrowth rate:ModerateAverage landscape size:Upright, rounded growth; reaches 3 to 4 ft. tall and wide.Foliage color:GreenBlooms:Spring flowers, followed by midsummer fruit.Flower color:WhitePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Companion PlantsRosemary (Rosmarinus); Yarrow (Achillea); Salvia (Salvia); Lavender (Lavandula); Russian Sage (Perovskia)

 - CareCare InformationProvide well-drained, neutral soil.
-Fertilize in early spring and in summer.
-Produces on second year canes; after harvest, prune only canes that have fruited, leaving all newly emerged canes to overwinter and produce next year's fruit.
-In late spring, cut all dead canes with no new growth at ground level.Light Needs:Full sunWatering Needs:Water regularly, when top 3 in. of soil is dry.
+Water deeply, regularly during first growing season to establish extensive root system.
+Fertilize in early spring and summer.
+After harvest, prune only canes that have fruited, leaving newly emerged canes to overwinter and produce next year's fruit.
+In late spring, remove all dead canes with no new growth.Light Needs:Full sunWatering Needs:Water regularly, when top 3 in. of soil is dry.

 - History & LoreHistory:Bred by the University of Arkansas and jointly selected to join a a decades-long program that has focused on finding exciting new berry plants for the home gardener that are simple to grow, exceptionally beautiful, and delicious.
 Also included in the collection are Raspberry Shortcake® Dwarf Raspberry, Jelly Bean®, Peach Sorbet®, Pink Icing, and Perpetua Blueberry.Lore:Awarded Best in Show at Farwest 2016 New Varieties Showcase, produced by the Oregon Association of Nurseries.